iamwonseokchoi/alpha_lakehouse/README.md

 Utilizing the data streams, aims to generage "α".

 ## Current Status
 **Sep.
-7, 2023**
+24, 2023**
 - General speed and batch layers built and tested
 - Core infrastructure dockerized
 - S3 lake terraformed
 - Tested data formats moving from Cassandara to S3 and also to local
-- Simple exploratory analysis on data for validation
+- All batch and speed layers complete with S3 lake and WH connections
+- Jupyter notebook environment for ML/DL analysis complete

 ## Next Steps
 - Large scale ingestion and scraping of news data for sentiment analysis